Why Pandesal Matters in Filipino Culture

 👅 What Does It Taste Like?

-Pandesal tastes like morning made soft.
+Pandesal tastes like simplicity done right.

 🗣️ Learn the Tagalog